humanitiesprogramming/humanitiesprogramming.github.io/exercise-rails4.md

 ## Libraries

 The first thing we need to do is install the `carrierwave` gem.
-Open your `Gemfile` in the text editor and add the this line:
+Open your `Gemfile` in the text editor and add the this line to the top of the file, after the line including `source 'https://rubygems.org'`:

 {% highlight ruby %}
 gem 'carrierwave'